rOpenHealth/rEHR/README.md

 The package is currently only tested with [CPRD](www.cprd.com) data, but it should be possible to configure it with other EHR data.
 See the [ehr_system](https://github.com/rOpenHealth/rEHR/blob/master/R/ehr_system.R) code for details of how the interface with CPRD is implemented.
 See the [vignette](https://github.com/rOpenHealth/rEHR/blob/master/vignettes/introduction-to-rehr.pdf) for more details.

-The package was originally called `rCPRD`.
-It is not yet on CRAN but you can install from github using devtools:
+The package can be installed from CRAN <https://CRAN.R-project.org/package=rEHR> or from github using devtools:

 ```R
 install.packages("devtools")